 This section was a lot more work, we had a lot of bad habits that led to over-spending and it wasn’t a simple 15 minute phone call to save a bunch of cash.

-Once we did the research and had a tangible number attached to that monthly food bill, we buckled down… fast.
+Once we did the research, completed a no spend challenge (pantry challenge), and had a tangible number attached to that monthly food bill, we buckled down… fast.
 It was a kick in the teeth but, it did the trick.

 Ok, add another $290ish to the bank.